May Revolution: National causes

 Spain forbade its American colonies to trade with other nations or foreign colonies, and imposed itself as the only buyer and vendor for their international trade.
 This situation damaged the viceroyalty, as Spain's economy was not powerful enough to produce the huge supply of goods that the numerous colonies would need.
 This caused economic shortages and recession.
-The Spanish trade routes favored the ports of Mexico and Lima, to the detriment of Buenos Aires.
+The Spanish trade routes favoured the ports of Mexico and Lima, to the detriment of Buenos Aires.
 As a result, Buenos Aires smuggled those products that could not be obtained legitimately.
 Most local authorities allowed this smuggling as a lesser evil, even though it was illegal, and it occasionally equalled in volume the legal commerce with Spain.
 Two antagonistic factions emerged: the landowners wanted free trade so they could sell their products abroad, while the merchants, who benefited from the high prices of smuggled imports, opposed free trade because prices would come down.

-The Spanish monarchy appointed their own candidates to most of the political offices in the viceroyalty, usually favoring Spaniards from Europe.
+The Spanish monarchy appointed their own candidates to most of the political offices in the viceroyalty, usually favouring Spaniards from Europe.
 In most cases, the appointees had little knowledge of or interest in local issues.
 Consequently, there was a growing rivalry between criollos and peninsulars (those born in Spain).
 Most criollos thought that peninsulars had undeserved advantages and received preferential treatment in politics and society.
 The lower clergy had a similar sentiment about the higher echelons of the religious hierarchy.
 Events developed at a slower pace than in the United States independence movement.
 This was in part because the clergy controlled the entire educational system in Spanish America, which led the population to hold the same conservative ideas and follow the same customs as in Spain.